samus-io/tablab-steps/steps/affUMVnBBUP5VSjFkxwgFsWDEQiKNTEOABJ/en/README.md

 # Finding and exploiting IDOR vulnerabilities

+* Finding and exploiting `Insecure Direct Object References (IDOR)` involves identifying weak or missing access controls in web applications that allow unauthorized users to manipulate object references and gain access to restricted data or functionality.

 ## Finding IDORs

 * Identifying IDOR vulnerabilities requires careful analysis of how web applications handle object references and access controls.
 Start by inspecting all user-controllable input parameters, such as IDs, usernames, or file paths, to determine if they directly map to internal resources.